Comparison matrix

 Duty ratingBackup-rated typically

 Bottom line.
 Diesel for sites with no emissions constraints, no fuel-mix flexibility need, and no rooftop / indoor / urban deployment requirement.
-GX230 for everywhere else, especially low-emission zones, dense urban sites, ports, hospitals, and any site where a conventional pad-mounted genset doesn't fit.
+The DOR for everywhere else, especially low-emission zones, dense urban sites, ports, hospitals, and any site where a conventional pad-mounted genset doesn't fit.

 Battery energy storage

-The GX230 generates continuously from any of six fuel types and ramps in under 5 seconds.
-The most effective deployments often combine both: BESS handles short-duration peaks and frequency support, the GX230 handles sustained throughput and continuous generation.
+The DOR generates continuously from any of six fuel types and ramps in under 5 seconds.
+The most effective deployments often combine both: BESS handles short-duration peaks and frequency support, the DOR handles sustained throughput and continuous generation.
 The simulator at /simulator/ models hybrid deployments alongside the standalone case.

 FunctionContinuous generation